samanasevana/samanasevanasite/src/content/faq/02-how-should-i-address.md

 ---
-title: "How should I address Bhante?"
+title: "How should I address you?"
 ---

 - **"Bhante"** (Pali term for a monk, commonly used)